Akashpandey1507/end-to-end-azure-data-engineering-project-on-airline/datasets/flights.md

-One other large datasets can be doundload from here: [Click Here:](https://www.kaggle.com/datasets/aakash15071996/airlinedatasets)
+The flights datasets can be downdload from here: [Click Here:](https://www.kaggle.com/datasets/aakash15071996/airlinedatasets)